edeandrea/xjc-generation-gradle-plugin/README.md

       description = null  // A description of the schema javaPackageName = ""  // The java package to generate the sources under schemaRootDir = "$projectDir/src/$sourceSet/schemas/xjc"  // A String or File reference to serve as the root directory holding the schema.
-Available since version 1.1. schemaFile = null  // A String or File reference that is relative to schemaRootDir sourceSet = null  // The name of the source set for this schema.
+Available since version 1.1. schemaFile = null  // A String or File reference that is relative to schemaRootDir containing the location of the file to generate sources from.
+Only this or schemaDir can be used, not both. schemaDir = null  // A String or File reference that is relative to schemaRootDir containing a folder to generate sources from.
+This folder is searched recursively and all files found are used.
+Only this or schemaFile can be used, not both. sourceSet = null  // The name of the source set for this schema.
 If null or empty, the default source set will be used taskName = null  // Optionally define a task name to be used for the generation of this schema.
 If null or empty a default one will be created
     }